-Dual Enrollment - Students may have the opportunity to obtain college credit for this course.
+Dual-enrollment classes are subject to change yearly based on college approval.
+Students may have the opportunity to obtain college credit for this course.
 The college credit option DOES require a fee.

-Sports and Entertainment Marketing+
+Sports and Entertainment Marketing+ Semester Course 1⁄2 Unit Grades 9-12